-Postcholecystectomy syndrome occurs in 5 to 40% of patients.
-It refers to presumed gallbladder symptoms that continue or that develop after cholecystectomy or to other symptoms that result from cholecystectomy.
+Postcholecystectomy syndrome occurs in 5 to 40% of patients after cholecystectomy Surgery Cholelithiasis is the presence of one or more calculi (gallstones) in the gallbladder.
+Gallstones tend to be asymptomatic.
+The most common symptom is biliary colic; gallstones do not cause dyspepsia... read more (1 General reference Postcholecystectomy syndrome is occurrence of abdominal symptoms after cholecystectomy.
+(See also Overview of Biliary Function.)
+Postcholecystectomy syndrome occurs in 5 to 40% of patients after... read more ).
+It refers to presumed gallbladder symptoms that continue or that develop after cholecystectomy, or to other symptoms that result from cholecystectomy.
 Removal of the gallbladder, the storage organ for bile, normally has few adverse effects on biliary tract function or pressures.
-In about 10%, biliary colic appears to result from functional or structural abnormalities of the sphincter of Oddi, resulting in altered biliary pressures or heightened sensitivity.
+In about 10% of patients, biliary colic appears to result from functional or structural abnormalities of the sphincter of Oddi, resulting in altered biliary pressures or heightened sensitivity.

 Patients with postcholecystectomy pain should be evaluated as indicated for extrabiliary as well as biliary causes.
-If the pain suggests biliary colic, alkaline phosphatase, bilirubin, ALT, amylase, and lipase should be measured, and ERCP with biliary manometry or biliary nuclear scanning should be done.
-Elevated liver enzymes suggest sphincter of Oddi dysfunction; elevated amylase and lipase suggest dysfunction of the sphincter’s pancreatic portion.
+If the pain suggests biliary colic, alkaline phosphatase, bilirubin, ALT, amylase, and lipase should be measured, and ERCP with biliary manometry or biliary nuclear scanning should be done (see Laboratory Tests of the Liver and Gallbladder Laboratory Tests of the Liver and Gallbladder Laboratory tests are generally effective for the following: Detecting hepatic dysfunction Assessing the severity of liver injury Monitoring the course of liver diseases and the response to treatment... read more and Imaging Tests of the Liver and Gallbladder Imaging Tests of the Liver and Gallbladder Imaging is essential for accurately diagnosing biliary tract disorders and is important for detecting focal liver lesions (eg, abscess, tumor).
+It is limited in detecting and diagnosing diffuse... read more ).
+Elevated liver tests suggest sphincter of Oddi dysfunction; elevated amylase and lipase suggest dysfunction of the sphincter’s pancreatic portion.

-Dysfunction is best detected by biliary manometry done during ERCP, although ERCP has a 15 to 30% risk of inducing pancreatitis.
+Dysfunction is best detected by biliary manometry done during ERCP Endoscopic retrograde cholangiopancreatography (ERCP) Imaging is essential for accurately diagnosing biliary tract disorders and is important for detecting focal liver lesions (eg, abscess, tumor).
+It is limited in detecting and diagnosing diffuse... read more , although ERCP with biliary manometry can induce pancreatitis in up to 25% of patients (1 Diagnosis reference Postcholecystectomy syndrome is occurrence of abdominal symptoms after cholecystectomy.
+(See also Overview of Biliary Function.)
+Postcholecystectomy syndrome occurs in 5 to 40% of patients after... read more ).
 Manometry shows increased pressure in the biliary tract when pain is reproduced.
 A slowed hepatic hilum-duodenal transit time on a scan also suggests sphincter of Oddi dysfunction.
 Diagnosis of papillary stenosis is based on a clear-cut history of recurrent episodes of biliary pain and abnormal liver (or pancreatic) enzyme tests.

 Endoscopic sphincterotomy can relieve recurrent pain due to sphincter of Oddi dysfunction, particularly if due to papillary stenosis.
-ERCP and manometry has been used to treat postcholecystectomy pain; however, no current evidence indicates that this treatment is efficacious if patients have no objective abnormalities.
+Endoscopic retrograde cholangiopancreatography (ERCP) and manometry have been used to treat postcholecystectomy pain; however, no current evidence indicates that this treatment is efficacious if patients have no objective abnormalities.
 These patients should be treated symptomatically.